Prostitution in Africa

 The legal status of prostitution in Africa varies widely.
 It is frequently common in practice, partially driven by the widespread poverty in many sub-Saharan African countries, and is one of the drivers for the prevalence of AIDS in Africa.
 (36.9% in sub-Saharan Africa) Senegal and Côte d'Ivoire permit the operations of brothels.
 In other countries, prostitution may be legal, but brothels are not allowed to operate.
 In some countries where prostitution is illegal, the law is rarely enforced.
-However, there are growing efforts by activists on the continent to decirminalize sex work.
+However, there are growing efforts by activists on the continent to decriminalize sex work.

 Transactional sexual relationships are particularly common in sub-Saharan Africa, where they often involve relationships between older men and younger women or girls.
 In many cases, the woman in a transactional sexual relationship may remain faithful to her boyfriend, while he may have multiple sexual partners.
 In both of these cases, transactional sex presents an increased risk of HIV infection.
 As a result, transactional sex is a factor involved in the spread of AIDS in Africa.

 This page uses the UN system of subregions.